 Sorted by Tag: Fulfillment By Amazon

-(This post was originally published on July 7, 2015.
+(This post was last published on April 17, 2018.
 We’ve updated it for accuracy and completeness.)

 One of the most frustrating experiences for online shoppers is receiving an online order late or never at all.
 A bad experience like this can ensure that customer doesn’t shop with you again.

 Despite its importance, online merchants tend to overlook their shipping and fulfillment strategy.
 Others might know it’s important, but find it’s too confusing or complex to optimize.
 Either way, you could be losing sales and wasting money by not improving your fulfillment strategy.

 To help merchants navigate the complexities of eCommerce order fulfillment, this guide helps you determine the best fulfillment strategy for your business. (more…)